oracle-livelabs/oic/oic-gen3/core-competencies/healthcare/oracle_ehr_to_fusion/verify-in-fusion/verify-in-fusion.md

 ## Task 3: Search for the Newly Created Care Request

 1. In the Service Requests page, use the search/filter options to locate the newly created record.
-2. Select *All Open Service Requests* from the drop down for the List field.
+2. Select *All Open Service Requests* from the drop-down for the List field.
     ![osc-servicerequests](images/osc-servicerequests.png)

 ## Task 4: Open the Care Request Record

 1. Select the newly created Care Request from the search results.
-2. Open the record details page
+2. Open the record details page.

 ## Task 5:  Validate the Care Request Details